dinosath/baker/README.md

 When rendering loop templates, Baker uses two configuration options to split and organize the generated content:

 - `loop_separator`: A string used to separate each file's content in the rendered output.
 This allows Baker to distinguish between multiple files generated from a single loop template.
-Default value is '<--SPLIT-->'.
+Default value is `<--SPLIT-->`.
 - `loop_content_separator`: A string used to separate the filename from the file content within each split section.
 This enables Baker to extract the correct filename and its corresponding content.
-Default value is '<<CONTENT>>'.
+Default value is `<<CONTENT>>`.

 **Example Usage:**